giammarcolippo/1-DOF-Robotic-Arm-Position-Control/README.md

 ## Observations from Simulations

-From the simulation, we can deduce:
+From the simulation, it can be observed that:

 - The PD controller, assisted by percentage-based gravity compensation, handles the transient smoothly
 - A small initial negative peak of ≈1.5° occurs due to inertia.